-Previously voted top British student city, along with the Guardian Travel guide’s recent admiration, the city is home to two higher education institutions.
+Previously voted top British student city, to go with the Guardian Travel guide’s recent admiration, the city is home to two higher education institutions.

-Newcastle University which traces its history back to the early 19th century and is an esteemed member of the Russell Group – a leading association of research-focused higher education institutions.
-The Sunday Time 2014 league table put them in joint 18th position, meaning a pleasing rise for the uni, staff and the 19,000 or so students attending.
+Newcastle University traces its history back to the early 19th century and is an esteemed member of the Russell Group – a leading association of research-focused higher education institutions.

 The University of Northumbria also calls Newcastle home, meaning a strong student presence in the North East – bringing in the bands, shops and student discounts the young population expects.

 The city is a big weekend destination for city breaks and stag dos, meaning the nightlife ranges from the sophisticated to sick (literally), and students tend to learn pretty quickly where not to venture with a plummy southern accent.
 Newcastle has a big heart though, and the Geordie folk are more often than not a friendly bunch.